SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ![](assets/chapter-8-1-images/02.Bricks-02.png)

 By dividing the total number of **bricks transported for 1 course**, we will obtain the number of **courses** required to carry them.
 We have to consider that when dividing whole numbers, the remainder is ignored and always rounded down.
-To avoid this, we will convert the right side of the equation to **`double`** and use the **`Math.Ceiling(…)`** function to round the result always up.
+To avoid this, we will convert the right side of the equation to **`double`** and use the **`Math.ceiling(…)`** function to round the result always up.
 When the bricks can be transferred with **an exact number of courses**, the division will return a whole number and there will be nothing to round.
 Accordingly, if not, the result of the division will be **the number of exact courses** but a decimal fraction.
 The decimal part will be rounded up and we will get the required **1 course** for the remaining bricks.

 ![](assets/chapter-8-1-images/02.Bricks-03.png)